-Within the 0-3 nm limit the industry survey has shown increases in the recruit abundance index at ECO, MGH and ERA (Figure 43).
-In the Prince Madog survey, which has fewer sites located within the 0-3 nm limit, recruit abundance was high (> 1 king scallop per 100 m2) at two sites within the ECO ground (ST51 and LAX).
-For post-recruit abundance the index from the industry survey showed increases at all grounds (i.e. ECO, BRA, MGH and ERA) (Figure 43).
-The Prince Madog survey recorded high post-recruit abundance (3.1 - 3.8 king scallops per 100 m2) within the EDGERA (CA1), BRA (BRI and F7) and ECO (ST51).
+Within the 0-3 nm limit the industry survey showed decreases in the recruit abundance index at ECO, MGH and EDGERA, whilst for BRA the recruit abundance index was the highest in the time series for that ground.
+The industry survey also showed decreases in the post-recruit abundance index at ECO, whilst BRA, MGH and EDGERA all showed increases (all three had the highest value in the time series for that ground).
+In the Prince Madog survey, which has fewer sites located within the 0-3 nm limit, recruit abundance was high (> 1 king scallop per 100 m2) at one site within the ECO ground (LAX) whilst post-recruit abundance was high (2.1 - 2.3 king scallops per 100 m2) within the BRA (BRI & ST41) and ECO (LAX) grounds.

-Within the 3-12 nm limit the industry survey has shown increases in the recruit abundance index at all grounds (i.e. EDG, CHI, TAR and POA) (Figure 43).
-In the Prince Madog survey, recruit abundance was high (> 1 king scallop per 100 m2) at TAR (TAR and ST5), BRA (ST33) and EDG (ST17).
-For post-recruit abundance, the index from the industry survey showed increases at two grounds (i.e. EDG and POA) (Figure 43).
-The Prince Madog survey recorded high post-recruit abundance (2.0 - 2.6 king scallops per 100 m2) at TAR (TAR, ST6, CA2) and BRA (ST33).
+Within the 3-12 nm limit the industry survey has shown increases in the recruit and post-recruit abundance index at the majority of grounds (EDG, CHI and TAR; with most values for these grounds the highest in the time series for the ground).
+There was however a decrease in both the post-recruit and recruit indices at POA.
+In the Prince Madog survey, the recruit abundance index was high (> 1 king scallop per 100 m2) at TAR (TAR), CHI (ST39), BRA (BRO & ST44) and EDG (ST17 & ST26).
+The Prince Madog survey also recorded a high post-recruit abundance index (> 3 king scallop per 100 m2) at TAR (TAR), CHI (ST39) and EDG (ST17, ST21 and ST51).

-In summary, in both surveys, densities of king scallop post-recruits are indicating positive improvements spread around the main fishing grounds with higher densities found in grounds within the 0-3 nm limit.
-Densities of pre-recruits also remain high, which is positive for fisheries in 2024/2025 as long as the current stock and fishery impacts continue to be well managed.
+In summary, in both surveys, densities of both king scallop post-recruits and recruits are indicating positive improvements spread around the main fishing grounds which is positive for the current and future fishery seasons as long as the current stock and fishery impacts continue to be well managed.
+In addition, LPUE remained high across all of the main scallop fishing grounds at the end of the 2023/2024 fishing season.